django-getpaid/django-plans/docs/source/index.rst

 Welcome to django-plans's documentation!
 ========================================
-Django-plans is plug&play app for managing plans with quotas and accounts expiration.
+Django-plans is a pluggable app for managing pricing plans with quotas and accounts expiration.